evandisoft/RedOnion/MunOS/Multithreading.md

 For now there are only two processes: 1 Lua engine and 1 ROS engine, but in the future we will create both an api, and a user interface for creating/killing processes, allowing the user to create additional Lua/ROS processes and manage them.

 ### Managing Multithreading
-Even though multiple threads in MunOS are not running simultaneously with respect to the computer you are running (they are not using multiple cores or multiple OS threads), multiple threads will often be running in a particular update, with threads being interrupted by MunOS to give time to other threads for that update.
-(Script code will never be interrupted while it is executing native C# calls, and will only be interrupted between script code instructions.)
+Even though multiple threads in MunOS are not running simultaneously with respect to the computer you are running (they are not using multiple physical cores or multiple Linux/Windows threads), multiple MunOS threads will often be running in a particular update, with threads being interrupted by MunOS to give time to other threads for that update.
+(However, script code will never be interrupted during a native C# call.)

 This can lead to issues when you want only one thread to use a particular resource at a time.
 Global variables are shared between all threads in the same `process`.
 To manage these possible interactions you can create your own locking mechanisms using a feature both engines provide: